Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 -

-A teacher or coach (they’re naturally organized and great with groups)
+a teacher or coach (they’re naturally good with groups)

 Your rehearsal leader should also oversee your ceremony the next day.